ashish493/alphanumeric_recognition/README.md

 **Demo**

 Because of the larger slug size, I was not able to host on Heroku.
-If anyone knows a better hosting site for deployent, u can simply create a issue.
+If anyone knows a better hosting site for deployment, u can simply create a issue.

 ```
 -----> Discovering process types